¼ wo/man: Love–ego=Lov Couple.

-public art sculpture by Radetzki studiO in the Civic Center of Lower Manhattan.
+Public art sculpture by Pavel (Pasha) Radetzki in the Civic Center of lower Manhattan.

-Lov Couple is presented in partnership with NYC Parks, lov.foundation and
+Lov Couple is presented in partnership with Lower Manhattan Cultural Council,

-Lov Couple is a public art sculpture dedicated to innate human values of undivided love, unconditional peace, freedom, joy and enduring processes of loss and regeneration.
+Lov Couple is a public art sculpture dedicated to innate human values of undivided love, unconditional peace, freedom, loss and regeneration.

-It features two altered human figures, each missing the ¼ part of their upper torso.
-The works allude to humanity's shared sorrow incurred due to unending military conflicts and in particular, to the ¼ population loss in my native Paless’e, on the Belarus-Ukraine border during WWII.
-The voids also refer to my grandfather’s shoulder wound in the same war.
+Featuring two altered human figures, each missing the ¼ part of their upper torso, the works allude to humanity's shared sorrow and revival from world's military conflicts and in particular, to the ¼ population loss in artist’s native Paless’e marshlands region during WWII.

-Visually, the figures carry abstracted feminine and masculine characteristics to represent friends, partners, nuclear family and broader humanity.
-Standing at 8 feet tall, the works celebrate human vitality, resilience and the joy of realizing our humane ability to grow and thrive together—in peace and unity—as individuals, species, nations, and communities.
+The sculptures celebrate human vitality, resilience and ability to grow and thrive together—with joy, peace and unity—as individuals, species, nations, and communities.

 Lov Couple will be activated by a multidisciplinary performance focused on the theme of unconditional peace (announced @ra_detzki).